Culture of Experts

-Group #4 is the focal point for this web-labyrinth.
+Group #4 is the focal point for this program.
 For these positions, it will be easier to look at the most desirable attributes an employee might have, rather than the definition of the roles themselves.

 4 – Educational Perspective

-As much as this web-labyrinth promotes on-the-job development of Unconventional Experts, there is still a strong recommendation to pursue an education that ties to a Traditional Establishment Expert profession or skilled trade.
+As much as this program promotes on-the-job development of Unconventional Experts, there is still a strong recommendation to pursue an education that ties to a Traditional Establishment Expert profession or skilled trade.
 Starting an expert-trek with a foundational education has immeasurable advantages.
 Certainly, high school drop-outs can eventually become Unconventional Experts, but the opportunity to learn within an established school of thought will provide knowledge and perspective that may otherwise take decades to discover.
 If necessity is the mother of invention, a fundamental understanding is the father.

 Some say that a diploma is no more than a piece of paper.
 Some say that they are not worth the time or money.
 Within a Culture of Experts, a diploma is priceless if it can lead to: